 Students outside the UC system should verify their school’s credit-granting process.
 Transfer of credit is at the discretion of the receiving institution.

 Schedules and syllabi for Precollege Summer Institutes and College/Professional Summer Institutes will be available on the program’s page.
 While schedules and syllabi may not be listed well in advance if instructors are updating them for the upcoming summer, there may be samples from previous summers for reference.
-If not yet listed, you may email the Program Coordinator or Instructor to request them, if available.
+If not yet listed, you may email the department, the Program Coordinator, or Instructor directly to request them, if available.

 Eligibility and Application Requirements